 In exchange for Edgerton funding, teams make presentations to Edgerton Center staff, faculty advisors, and others.
 This is an opportunity to gain valuable feedback assistance with overall project management.
 The Edgerton Center will also, on occasion, ask teams for photos, videos, and news items for publication on our website to raise visibility and to help support the program.
 The president or captain of the team decides what the presentation will be and when to give it, adding a learning value to its preparation.

-The Edgerton Center typically provides teams with seed funding, usually amounting to 10–20% of their annual budget.
+The Edgerton Center typically provides teams with seed funding.
 The rest comes from fundraising, both externally and at MIT, from financial contributions and gifts in kind.
 Please refer to MIT's guidelines on Working With Sponsors here.

 Yes, we do ask teams to find a faculty supervisor to occasionally meet with and talk about their project.
 A faculty or staff supervisor can also be an invaluable resource, offering encouragement as well as technical advice and practical guidance.
 Staff and faculty supervisors can also help clubs and teams to secure connections for their fundraising efforts.

 No, teams do not need to be student organizations recognized by the Association of Student Activities (ASA).
 The ASA can be helpful for finding additional resources and privileges—such as the ability to reserve rooms through the Campus Activities Complex and to apply for large event funding—but the Edgerton Center can also assist teams in most of these matters.

 Space requests are handled on a case-by-case basis and vary based on need and availability.